iFlameing/camping-website/README.md

 # camping-website
-This  website made up by using Node.js, express and mongoose .
+This  websit uses technology like Node.js, express and mongoose .